Charles Urban: Career

 Urban first entered the film industry in 1895 when he exhibited the Kinetoscope in Detroit, Michigan early in 1895.
 He moved to Britain in August 1897, and became managing director of the Warwick Trading Company, where he specialised in actuality film, including newsfilm of the Anglo-Boer War.
 In July 1903 he formed his own company, the Charles Urban Trading Company, moving to London's Wardour Street in 1908, the first film business to be located in what became the home of the British film industry.
 The building, at 89–91 Wardour Street, still bears the name Urbanora House.

-In August 1903, he launched his 'Unseen World' film show at the Alhambra Theatre in London, featuring microcinematographical films taken by F. Martin Duncan.
+In August 1903, he launched his 'Unseen World' film show at the Alhambra Theatre in London, featuring microcinematographic films taken by F. Martin Duncan.
 Scientific films had never before been presented as entertainment to a variety theatre audience, but the show was a considerable success, in particular the film Cheese Mites which features cheese mites crawling around on a piece of Stilton.
 'The Unseen World' went on to run for an unbroken nine months at the Alhambra and confirmed Urban's belief in the entertainment value of scientific and educational films.

 Urban made many kinds of non-fiction film at the Charles Urban Trading Company, including travel films, war reportage, exploration films, sports films, advertising films and natural history films.
 Filmmakers who worked for him include Jack Avery, Joseph Rosenthal, Charles Rider Noble, Harold Mease Lomas, the mountaineer Frank Ormiston-Smith, George Rogers, J. Gregory Mantle and the naturalist F. Percy Smith.
 Smith made one of Urban's most successful films, The Balancing Bluebottle (1908), which featured a fly balancing objects such as a wine cork with its legs.

-In 1906, Urban made a 1,275-feet documentary film called The Streets of London.
+In 1904, Urban made a 2,500-feet documentary film called Living London.
 The film shows Londoners going about their business on a typical day.
-Urban's own website states that ten minutes of footage rediscovered at the National Film and Sound Archive in Australia in 2007 is from this documentary.
-The National Film and Sound Archive claims, however, that film expert Ian Christie has identified it as being part of Urban's 1904 documentary Living London.

 He also made fiction films, of which the most notable examples are the proto-science fiction films of Walter R. Booth such as The Airship Destroyer (1909) and The Aerial Submarine (1910).

 Among his other business interests was a French production company in Paris called Éclipse, which Urban founded in 1906, mainly to supply fiction films.
 His connection with that company lasted until 1909.
 He also established Kineto Limited in 1907, primarily for the production of scientific and non-fiction films.